 JAKE Keeton - MANAGER, SKIPPER, MARINE GUIDE & photographer

 Jake grew up on a farm in the Eastern Cape between Grahamstown and Port Alfred.
 He spent his younger years on our local beaches, game reserves, bays, and river systems.
 This time spent outdoors fishing and hiking has installed a great deal of knowledge and appreciation for the Eastern Cape and its abundance of wildlife.
 Jake joined the Raggy Charters team in 2017 after completing a degree in Tourism Management at Nelson Mandela University.
 During his time with Raggy Charters, Jake has furthered his studies in becoming a certified Marine Guide through the Field Guide Association of South Africa (FGASA).
 Jake is at home on the water and goes to great lengths to ensure that everyone on board our cruises have a safe, comfortable, and educational experience.

 Purity Khosa - Marine Guide & Crew

 Purity was born and raised in Bushbuckridge, a village just under the Kruger National Park in Mpumalanga.
 She spent most of her childhood visiting the park with her father.
 This triggered her interest in wildlife.
 In 2014 she came to Port Elizabeth to study a Diploma in Tourism Management at Nelson Mandela University.
 In 2017 she did an experiential learning with Raggy Charters, which introduced her to the Marine wildlife.
 Since then, she has been with Raggy Charters.
-Now she is a qualified marine guide with the Field Guiding Association of Southern Africa (FGASA) and is also completing her B Tech Degree in Tourism Management with the University of Johannesburg.
+Now she is a qualified marine guide with the Field Guiding Association of Southern Africa (FGASA) and has completed her B Tech Degree in Tourism Management with the University of Johannesburg.